The Enduring Role of Rituals and Symbols in Warrior Culture

 Service members also carry personal symbols that hold deep meaning.
 Dog tags, challenge coins, and other items such as unit t-shirts or hats are personal tokens of identity and belonging.
 Challenge coins, in particular, have a rich tradition in military culture.
 They are presented by commanders to recognize achievements or as a token of membership in a particular unit or organization.
 Carrying a challenge coin is a symbol of affiliation and pride.
 The custom of "challenging" others to produce their coin—and the consequences for failing to do so—turns the coin into a symbol of readiness and belonging.

 These personal symbols often accompany service members throughout their careers and into retirement.
 They become touchstones for memories and connections, representing the bonds formed and the experiences shared.
+For example, a veteran might keep their unit patch from a deployment to Afghanistan on their desk, a daily reminder of their service and comrades.

 Maintaining Warrior Values in Contemporary Society